liorhass/UsbTerminal/README.md

 * Blinking cursor that indicates the current cursor position on the screen
 * Status line indicating connection state, error messages, screen size, cursor location and display mode
-* Build-in help.
+* Built-in help.
 No need to be online to read the help screen
-* Build-in shortcut to reset an Arduino (by pulling both DTR and RTS low for 10mSec)
+* Built-in shortcut to reset an Arduino (by pulling both DTR and RTS low for 10mSec)
-* Build-in shortcut to reset an ESP32 dev-board (by setting both DTR and RTS to high, then pulling RTS low for 400mSec then setting it high again)
+* Build-in shortcut to reset an ESP32 dev-board (by setting both DTR and RTS to high for 200mSec, then pulling RTS low for 400mSec then setting it high again)
 * No root required

 ### A note to Arduino users: